hamzaaldirawi/crwn-ecommerce-w-redux/README.md

   - Update our app to redirect to home page if user is signed in

-  - Added cartIcon and cartDropdown components
+  - Add cartIcon and cartDropdown components

   - Implement Cart reducer to Cart Components

-  - Updated cart utils to group items in cart reducer
+  - Update cart utils to group items in cart reducer

+  - Create Cart item component and connect cart dropdown with cartItems reducer